 PROJECT TITLE: (Make this succinct while also reflecting the anticipated application, opportunity or need to be addressed, or problem to be solved.
-It should clearly relate to a University of Guam Sea Grant priority listed of the call for LOI.)
+It should clearly relate to a University of Guam Sea Grant priority).

 PRIORITY FOCUS AREA(S).
 Identify the priority that your project addresses.